canigetyourwhatwhat/library_oop_project/readme.txt

 3. State which file and which function you read the book data, just high-level function calls, i.e., how/where it gets into your collections.

 --> After creating a book object in Manager.cpp, I use setInfo(ifstream&) to retrieve information and set data in the book object.
-This function is virtual function of Book object, and each derived class of book object reads each input in the file by using the codes provided by professor Zander.
+This function is virtual function of Book object, and each derived class of book object reads each input in the file.

 ----------------------------------------------------------------------------